apache/tvm/docs/langref/relay_expr.rst

 ~~~~~~~~~~~~~~~~~~

 Global identifiers are prefixed by the `@` sigil, such as "`@global`".
-A global identifier always references a globally visibly definition contained in the environment.
+A global identifier always references a globally visible definition contained in the environment.
 Global identifiers must be unique.

 See :py:class:`~tvm.relay.expr.GlobalVar` for its implementation